mark-watson/Java-AI-Book/manuscript/opennlp.md

 ~~~~~~~~

-The following listings show interspersed both example code snippets for for using the **NewsClassifier** class followed by the output printed by each code snippet:
+The following listings show interspersed both example code snippets for using the **NewsClassifier** class followed by the output printed by each code snippet:

 {line-numbers=off}
 ~~~~~~~~